pilegard/cogfoundations/docs/09-reasoning.md

 ### Forms of inductive reasoning {-}

-The two different forms of inductive reasoning are “strong” and “weak” induction.
+The two different forms of inductive reasoning are “*strong*” and “*weak*” induction.
 The former indicates that the truth of the conclusion is very likely if the assumed premises are true.
 An example for this form of reasoning is the one given in the previous section.
 In this case it is obvious that the premise (“All crows Knut and his wife have ever seen are black”) gives good evidence for the conclusion (“All crows on earth are black”) to be true.
 Nevertheless it is still possible, although very unlikely, that not all crows are black.

 On the contrary, conclusions reached by “weak induction” are supported by the premises in a relatively weak manner.
 In this approach, the truth of the premises makes the truth of the conclusion possible, but not likely.
 An example for this kind of reasoning is the following:

- Premise: Knut always listens to music with his iPhone.
+>Premise: Knut always listens to music with his iPhone.

- Conclusion: Therefore, he reasons that all music is only heard with iPhones.
+>Conclusion: Therefore, he reasons that all music is only heard with iPhones.

 In this instance the conclusion is obviously false.
 The information the premise contains is not very representative and although it is true, it does not give decisive evidence for the truth of the conclusion.